Roversa-Robotics/manufacturing/README.md

 Parts files for Roversa.

 ### Lasercut Files
-- DXFs exported from OnShape
+- Latest DXFs are exports from OnShape and may need adjusted lineweights based on your application
-- DXFs converted to .01pt lineweight
-- PDFs converted to .01pt lineweight

 ### 3D-Printed Files
 - .3mf files for robot and charger